Spanish Beach Closes Due to Rare Toxic Violet Snail Discovery

 The violet snail, or directly translated from English: Blue dragon, does not usually stay in the Mediterranean but has previously this year been reported also outside Mallorca.

-It is true to its name, not covered by any shell and the clear blue color makes it visible clearly on the water surface.
+It is, despite its name, not covered by any shell and the clear blue color makes it visible clearly on the water surface.

 The violet snail may only be between 3 and 4 centimeters but the diet of jellyfish makes it store nettling cells that lead to strong pain and can cause serious allergic reactions in humans.